stanleyfok/kmeans-engine/README.md

 // accepted options:
 // k: number of clusters
 // maxIterations (optional): max number of iterations
+// initialCentroids (optional): an array of initial centroids in length of k
 // debug (optional): show debug message in console or not, default is false kmeans.clusterize(engineers, { k: 4, maxIterations: 5, debug: true }, (err, res) => {
   console.log('----- Results -----');